10nc0/BlueDream/README.md

 Goes both ways.
 The scribe doesn't care which window you knocked on.

-The input is the same: WhatsApp, LINE OA, and Telegram are all browsers in a sense — they forward messages to a webhook.
+The inputs: WhatsApp, LINE OA, and Telegram are all browsers in a sense — they forward messages to a webhook.

 The sovereignty guarantee is not the URL.
 It is the hash.
 But the URL is why the door is always open in Nyanbook.io.